Swiss Cloud Legal Documents

 The Data and Information you Upload to CloudSigma Services

 Users of CloudSigma services can upload and transmit data to virtual drives (“Virtual Drive Data”) for storage and usage in relation to our services.
-All Virtual Drive Data uploaded to CloudSigma is stored securely on our servers in our dedicated rack space in Switzerland.
+All Virtual Drive Data uploaded to CloudSigma’s Swiss cloud location are stored securely on our servers in our dedicated rack space in Switzerland.

 Unless you give CloudSigma explicit permission, we will never inspect your stored data and will only measure the volume of your transmitted data for billing purposes or inspect your transmitted data to investigate suspected violations of our Acceptable Use Policy.
 We will never disclose your data to any third party unless we are required to do so by court or administrative order (see below).